Rueil-Malmaison: History

-During the Siege of Paris from 1870 to 1871, in the Franco-Prussian War, Rueil, the surrounding villages, and the Château de Buzenval became battle sites, notably on October 21, 1870, and January 19, 1871, during the first and second battles of Buzenval, where French troops from Paris clashed with Prussian soldiers entrenched on the Garches heights.
+During the Siege of Paris from 1870 to 1871, in the Franco-Prussian War, Rueil, the surrounding villages, and the Château de Buzenval became battle sites, notably on 21 October 1870, during the first battle of Buzenval, and 19 January 1871 during the second battle of Buzenval, where French troops from Paris clashed with Prussian soldiers entrenched on the Garches heights.

 The commune has three war memorials commemorating this conflict.
 The first, located on Rue du Général-Colonieu, named after an Algerian rifleman officer distinguished in battle, was designed by architect Charles Chipiez at the request of the Seine department in memory of the second battle.
 It features a large stone shell adorned with garlands.
 The second, located in the old cemetery, was created by architect Albert Julien and inaugurated in 1886.
 It is a massive obelisk made of blue granite.
 On the four sides of the base are bronze medallions sculpted by Antide Péchiné.
 Finally, the third is situated on Rue du Commandant-Jacquot, behind a doorway framed by two pilasters, on a small walled plot.
 This is a column topped with a cross.
-The inscription “Raoul de Kreuznach, October 21, 1870, De profundis” honors this young man of 19, killed shortly after joining the École Spéciale Militaire de Saint-Cyr.
+The inscription "Raoul de Kreuznach, 21 October 1870, De profundis" honours this young man of 19, killed shortly after joining the École Spéciale Militaire de Saint-Cyr.
 His father managed to locate his initial resting place, where he lay among the bodies of other soldiers, and purchased this plot from a local farmer to erect the monument, which he later donated to the State.
 The association Le Souvenir Français continues to maintain it to this day.

 In 1899, an American philanthropic couple, Mr. and Mrs. Tuck, settled in Rueil at the Vermont estate and did much for the town: they funded the construction of the Stell Hospital (named after Mrs. Tuck's maiden name), built schools, and helped to preserve Bois-Préau and the Château de Malmaison.

 At that time, Rueil was popular among Parisians for its riverside guinguettes along the Seine, a tradition that dates back to the 1850s, thanks in part to the railway line.
 Boating on the Seine was also in vogue.
-Rueil was still a town of market gardening, vineyards, and laundries.
+Rueil was still a town of market gardening, vineyards and laundries.

-During the 1910 Seine flood, Rueil was inundated, like neighboring towns along the river.
-On January 29, the daily newspaper Le Journal wrote: "In Rueil, three infantry battalions arrived yesterday morning to guard properties abandoned by their residents.
+During the 1910 Seine flood, Rueil was inundated, like neighbouring towns along the river.
+On 29 January, the daily newspaper Le Journal wrote: "In Rueil, three infantry battalions arrived yesterday morning to guard properties abandoned by their residents."

 Occupied by the Germans in 1940, the town was the site of resistance executions at the Mont-Valérien fort.
-It was liberated on August 19, 1944.
-On June 23, 1943, an FTP-MOI commando led by Rino Della Negra attacked the Guynemer barracks.
+It was liberated on 19 August 1944.
+On 23 June 1943, an FTP-MOI commando led by Rino Della Negra attacked the Guynemer barracks.

 The new Hôtel de Ville (town hall) was completed in 1978.

 Sights

-The Château de Malmaison, the residence of Napoléon's first wife Joséphine de Beauharnais, is located in Rueil-Malmaison.
+The Château de Malmaison, the residence of Napoleon's first wife Joséphine de Beauharnais, is located in Rueil-Malmaison.
 It is home to a Napoleonic museum.